 \subsection{Thermally Stable Profiling}

-Kareus measures time and energy of a partition during MBO using Zeus~\cite{zeus-nsdi23,zeus-github}, which internally uses NVML~\cite{nvml}.
-We found that accurate energy measurements require care.
-The detailed experimental analysis is presented in Section~\ref{sec:evaluation-profiling}.
+Kareus measures the time and energy of a partition during MBO using Zeus~\cite{zeus-nsdi23,zeus-github}, which internally uses NVML~\cite{nvml}.
+Accurate energy measurements require care; we present a detailed experimental analysis in Section~\ref{sec:evaluation-profiling}.